didier-durand/microservices-on-cloud-kubernetes/README.md

 So, additionally, the setup will install tooling (coming from the [CNCF Cloud Trail Map](https://github.com/cncf/trailmap) for many of them) to make the application and its service mesh observable and manageable.

 This application, licensed under Apache terms (same terms for all components used in this worklfow - So, allowing free reuse) is the ["Online Boutique"](https://github.com/GoogleCloudPlatform/microservices-demo)
- (formerly known as Hispter Shop - developed by a Google team but not an official product of them).
+ (formerly known as Hipster Shop - developed by a Google team but not an official product of them).
 It is composed of 10 polyglot microservices behind a nice-looking web frontend calling them to serve client requests.
  A load-generator - part of the package - will generate traffic while the application is running to make use of tools (Prometheus, OpenTelemetry, etc.) more attractive.